Msgana/Twitter_Picture_Update/README.md

-# Twitter realtime picture update python program
+# Twitter realtime picture update
  A python code for Twitter picture live update using the Twitter API and a raspberry pi with a camera module.

 Dependencies: